 With its multi-counsellor structure, Marathon-London is well placed to deal with succession-related issues.
 Under a multi-counsellor framework, each portfolio manager is typically responsible for managing a portion of assets within a region and therefore, should an investment professional leave the firm, their assets would be re-distributed to other portfolio manager(s) operating within that same regional remit.
 This operating model has helped provide continuity within the investment team as Marathon-London transitioned from a founder-led investment firm to a more sustainable multi-generational business.

-Continued and measured progress has been made in handing responsibility of client assets to non-founding members of the investment team over the years as these "second generation" investment professionals have proven their ability to generate alpha.
+Continued and measured progress has been made in handing responsibility of client assets to non-founding members of the investment team over the years as this "second generation" investment professionals have proven their ability to generate alpha.
 Over 60% of firmwide assets are currently being managed by non-founder portfolio managers.
 It is anticipated that the amount of assets managed by non-founders will continue to increase from here on a measured but material basis over time and that further appointments, if necessary, will be made to support investment team succession planning.

 Marathon-London's Board of Directors, the senior governing body responsible for supervision and management of the business, has been strengthened over the past five years with the objective of putting in place a governance structure that can sustain a multi-generational business.

-The Board is led by Independent Chairman, David Stewart and Robert Hingley serving as independent member alongside Neil Ostrer, William Arah, Joe Diment and Charles Carter.
+The Board is led by Independent Chair Robert Hingley, with Anna Troup serving as non-executive director alongside executive directors Neil Ostrer, William Arah, Joe Diment and Charles Carter.
 As appointed Managing Directors of the business, Joe and Charles have responsibility for the day-to-day management of the business.